codahale/veil/docs/src/design.md

 ### Xoodyak

+Xoodyak is a cryptographic [duplex][duplex], a relatively new cryptographic primitive that provides symmetric-key confidentiality, integrity, and authentication via a single object.
+Duplexes offer a way to replace complex, ad-hoc constructions combining encryption algorithms, cipher modes, AEADs, MACs, and hash algorithms using a single primitive.

-Xoodyak is an advanced cryptographic [duplex][duplex] based on a strong permutation, Xoodoo.
-Duplexes are a relatively new cryptographic primitive which have security properties which reduce to the properties of the [sponge][sponge], which themselves reduce to the strength of the underlying permutation.
-In Xoodyak's case, the Xoodoo permutation is based on Keccak-_p_, the permutation underlying SHA3.
+Duplexes have security properties which reduce to the properties of the cryptographic [sponge][sponge], which themselves reduce to the strength of the underlying permutation.
+Xoodyak is based on the Xoodoo permutation, an adaptation of the Keccak-_p_ permutation (upon which SHA-3 is built) for lower-resource environments.
+While Xoodyak is not standardized, it is currently a finalist in the NIST Lightweight Cryptography standardization process.

 Like Ristretto255, it targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.